Developmentο

 Code Quality, Conventional Commits, and Releasesο

-locally; then also enforced with GitHub Actions in the remote repository.
+Code quality is maintained by pre-commit hooks and .vscode/settings.json locally; then also enforced with GitHub Actions in the remote repository.

 Python scripts are required to follow

-code style.HTML, CSS, and Javascript files are checked with
+blackcode style.HTML, CSS, and Javascript files are checked with

-.Markdown files are checked with
+prettier.Markdown files are checked with

 Commit messages are required to follow the conventional commits standard.
-This is enforced by the commitlint
+This is enforced by the commitlint pre-commit hook and the CI/CD pipeline.

 The release process is automated with GitHub Actions.
 When a new tag is pushed, the CI/CD pipeline will automatically build and deploy the app to the production server based on the semantic release standards, and create a Changelog file with the changes since the last release.